Entering the European market for tropical frozen fruit

 Which companies are you competing with?

-Many producing, processing and export companies of tropical frozen fruit supply to the European market.
-Each company has their own strategies for exports to the European market.
-The examples listed below are illustrations of some of the leading exporters in the industry.
+There are many companies producing, processing and exporting tropical frozen fruit that supply the European market.
+Each company has its own strategies for exports to the European market.
+The examples listed below are illustrations of some of the leading exporters in the industry, as there are many other prospective companies that cannot all be mentioned.

 One of the common characteristics of the leading tropical frozen fruit suppliers to Europe is vertical integration.
-This is done either by tightening cooperation with farmers or by the increase of own production areas.
-These activities are mainly aimed to increase the traceability of the collected and processed tropical fruit.
-Another characteristic is the increased food safety control by frequent laboratory tests and food safety certification.
+This is done either by tightening cooperation with farmers or by increasing their own production areas.
+These activities are mainly aimed at increasing the traceability of the collected and processed tropical fruit.
+Another characteristic is increased food safety controls, through frequent laboratory tests, and food safety certification.

 Peru